Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: Conclusion

-\textit{Choice of prior:} In this work we focus on the use of GP priors to describe dynamics, though many other choices could have been made.
-As stated above, the existing multi-modal time-series models in neuroscience using linear dynamics and RNNs have limitations when compared with the MM-GPVAE.
-However, other dynamical approaches such as switching linear dynamical systems or non-linear dynamics models exist in neuroscience and are powerful in single modality settings \cite{hernandez2018nonlinear, linderman2017bayesian}.
-Such models contain dependencies across the latent dynamical variables, and so require reformulation and developing new inference to adapt them to multi-modal settings, and do not afford the interpretability and scalability gains seen with the Fourier approach.
-Thus, development of multi-modal versions of different dynamical models and evaluating their strengths and limitations alongside the MM-GPVAE remains an important avenue of future work in neuroscience.
+\textbf{Choice of prior:} In this work we focus on the use of GP priors to describe latent dynamics, though other temporal dependencies are of course possible.
+Though TNDM and PSID have certain limitations when compared with the MM-GPVAE (Fig \ref{fig:rotmnistTNDM}), these are not necessarily due to their latent temporal prescriptions.
+These models could be modified with more flexible decoding schemes to better isolate the role of the different latent dynamics in characterizing shared and independent subspaces compared to the MM-GPVAE.
+In addition, other choices such as switching linear or non-linear latent dynamics models are powerful in single modality settings \citep{hernandez2018nonlinear, linderman2017bayesian, glaser2020recurrent} and could also be adapted to multi-modal settings.
+Our choice of a GP prior specifically is well suited to experimental paradigms where the latent dynamics are hypothesized to be smooth.
+Other approaches might be more appropriate when this smoothness assumption is unlikely to hold.
+Thus, development of multi-modal versions of different latent dynamical models in neuroscience and evaluating their strengths and limitations alongside the MM-GPVAE remains an important avenue of future work in neuroscience.

-\textit{Limitations}: One limitation of our model is that it is specifically designed for temporally aligned time-series data, therefore requiring the data from both modalities to be recorded at matching time intervals or needing resampling to align them (see supplement).
-However, techniques such as time warping can be implemented to address this limitation.
-The use of the GP prior with RBF kernel and pruned Fourier representation also assumes latent dynamics are varying smoothly in time, precluding the appropriateness of our model for data with abrupt state-changes.
-Lastly, despite the improvements of the Fourier domain representation in our model, model performance can be sensitive to optimization step-size, covariance parameter $\alpha$, as well as initial length-scale parameter values, pruning thresholds and marginal variance $\sigma^2_y$.
-See supplement for more information and example code.